boki1/kivi/frontend/README.md

 ### Frontend

-This directory contains the source code related to the implementation of the frontend of Kivi compiler.
+This directory contains the source code related to the implementation of the frontend of KIVI compiler.

 -------------